renatatoth/nng_json_api_runner/README.md

 ]
 ```

-After clicking on Run you will get back the following data:
+After clicking on Run you will get back the following data under the Result headline:
 ```json
 {
   "name": "John Doe",